Five things to know about the Seahawks’ Week 6 opponent, the Cleveland Browns

 5. The Browns were a trendy preseason pick in the AFC North.

-And for as bad as Cleveland was Monday night, the good news for the Browns is they play in one of the league’s weakest conferences.
-They are only one game behind the Ravens and already won in Baltimore.
+And for as bad as Cleveland was Monday night, the good news for the Browns is they play in one of the league’s weakest divisions.
+They are only one game behind the Ravens and have already won in Baltimore.
 The Steelers are 1-4 and the Bengals are 0-5.

 The Browns are 0-2 vs. the NFC West, counting Monday’s blowout in San Francisco and a Week 3 loss to the Rams (20-13) in Cleveland.